mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 jspm install angular npm:ng-decorate npm:foliant npm:stylific
 ```

+**Note**: the finished demo now uses Webpack instead of SystemJS and jspm.

 ### Prerequisites For: TypeScript

 If you chose to use Babel, skip this.
 If you're using TypeScript, you'll want